shashankkatte/ts-playground/README.md

 2. right hand side is the variable initialization.

-> If we do our declaration and initialization on the same line, TypeScript will figure out the type for us.
+> :white_check_mark: If we do our declaration and initialization on the same line, TypeScript will figure out the type for us.

 So in this example even though we do not annotate color like `color: string` TypeScript gets that color is of type string.